 Don’t let inexperience hold you back from learning the best weight training routine—get on track with our fitness tips for fast fat loss and better core strength.

-Q: What can I do about muscle soreness?
+Q: What should I do the first day?

 A: Start with the workouts in this magazine.
 Each month, we'll feature two all-new plans in our Personal Trainer section: one for fat loss, and one to build muscle and strength.

 But if it's your first trip to the gym, you'll probably feel a bit awkward, so for the first two weeks, just do three basic exercises: dumbbell alternating lunges, push-ups, and underhand-grip bent-over rows.
 (They're featured in "Double-Barrel Blowout" on page 112 of our Personal Trainer section, or ask the floor trainer at your gym for help.)
 Do 12Â15 repetitions—the number of times you complete the movement from start to finish—of each exercise in a circuit, doing one exercise immediately after the next.
 (If you can't do that many push-ups, perform them on an incline, with your hands on a bench and your feet on the floor.)
 Then rest for one minute and repeat 1Â2 times.
 Do this workout three days a week, resting at least a day between workouts.

 Your goal: To become accustomed to the gym while building your base fitness level.
 Don't worry about using heavy weights; the workout's for conditioning, not muscle building.